 First period (6:35-7:15pm): "Torah and Spirit, Israel and Soul" with Rabbi Les Bronstein

 Each week we will work through a short, powerful selection aimed at finding spiritual and personal insights into the weekly Torah portion.
 Together we will discover how the Torah continues to speak to our growth as Jews and as human beings.
 Additionally, we will study profound readings about the Land of Israel and the modern search for a Jewish state.
 We will want to discover why our Jewish people chose to create the State of Israel; what it means to the soul of our identity as Jews today; how Palestinians (and other non-Jewish residents) understand their relationship to the land; and why Israel’s very existence is so controversial.

 Second period (7:20-8pm) "Living Jewishly Post High School" with Abby Reiken

 We'll discuss ways to engage in Jewish living and learning after high school.
 The course will include exploring Jewish factors in choosing a college, Jewish life on campus, and leading Jews of different ages in learning together.
 We will study current topics from a Jewish perspective, utilizing Jewish sources and news reports.
-The teens will prepare to teach a topic to children or to the class in order to gain skills they can apply in the future to lead a Jewish youth event or teach a Jewish class to youth or adults.
+The teens will prepare to teach a topic to our BAS community in order to gain skills they can apply in the future to lead a Jewish youth event or teach a Jewish class to youth or adults.